BorisTheBrave/DeBroglie/docs/articles/features.md

 **<xref:DeBroglie.Topo.Topology>** - Specifies an area or volume of [space](https://en.wikipedia.org/wiki/Discrete_space) and how to navigate it.
 There's more detail in the [topology section](#topology).

 **<xref:DeBroglie.Topo.ITopoArray`1>** - A 2d or 3d read-only array with one entry per space in the corresponding @DeBroglie.Topo.Topology.
 They are used as both the input and output format for the library.
 You can construct these with methods on @DeBroglie.Topo.TopoArray.
-ITopoArray objects can also have a mask associated with them, indicating missing values.
+ITopoArray objects can optionally have a mask associated with them, indicating missing values.

 **[Model](xref:DeBroglie.Models.TileModel)** - A model specifies constraints between nearby tiles in the generated output.
 See [models](#models) for more info.